Advertisement

 Ingredients

-• 1 tablespoon of agave syrup or to taste
+• 1 tablespoon agave syrup sugar, or maple syrup (or to taste)

 • 5 mint leaves optional